lardemua/atom_documentation/docs/procedures.md

 <figure markdown align=center>
   ![](img/ur10e_eye_to_base_collect_data.gif){width="100%" }
-  <figcaption align=center>Setting the seed point in 2D Lidar data for semi-automatic labeling (AtlasCar2).
+  <figcaption align=center>Automatic labeling of RGB images (IrisUA - UR10e).
 </figcaption>
 </figure>

 !!!
 Note "Use charuco boards"
-    Charuco boards are preferable to chessboard patterns, because of two main reasons: the first is that the charuco detection is more more efficient when compared to the chessboard detection; the second is that the charuco pattern is detected even if it is only partially visible in the image, which is very usefull when the sensors in your system have small overlapping fields of view.
+    Charuco boards are preferable to chessboard patterns, because of two main reasons: the first is that the charuco detection is more more efficient when compared to the chessboard detection; the second is that the charuco pattern is detected even if it is only partially visible in the image, which is very useful when the sensors in your system have small overlapping fields of view.

 #### 3D Lidar labeling